OpenQuest is a straightforward, easy to play D100 fantasy role-playing game.

 Learn more about the game, here is a preview of the first two chapters.

 The first edition of OpenQuest came out in Summer 2009, with a much-expanded second edition appearing in Summer 2012.
-The current 3rd Edition the game refines and updates the game’s text, making it more straightforward to use than ever before.
+The current 3rd Edition of the game refines and updates the game’s text, making it more straightforward to use than ever before.
 If you are interested in reading the changes between 2nd and 3rd Edition, there now is a changelog.

 OpenQuest is a game of fantasy adventure.
 It takes place in the imagination of its players, in worlds where dragons live, and magic exists and works!
 The players can take on the roles of brave warriors, crafty thieves, mysterious sorcerers and any other type of fantasy character.